jinho6225/rona_dash/README.md

-# Hellometer
+# Rona_dashboard

 ## Description

-A full stack Node.js and React.js Data visualization App
+Rona_dashboard!
+It is a full stack Data visualization App. backend for Python & Django and frontend for React.js(hooks)

 ## Live Demo